 Both Google Assistant and Bixby Voice can be used depending on your preferences.

-You can simply say “OK Google, open Camera app” to open the camera app, or “Take a photo” to open the camera app and take a photo directly.
+You can simply say, “OK Google, open the Camera app” to open the camera app, or “Take a photo” to open the camera app and take a photo directly.

 The layout and contents of the Galaxy S21 Camera app

 By default, when you open the camera app on Galaxy S21, the app will be in the Photo mode (or the last used mode if you turn on this option in Galaxy S21 Camera settings).

 In the Photo mode (aka Auto mode), you will get the following layout, in addition to the navigation bar at the bottom if you are using navigation buttons (default).

 The preview screen allows you to preview the scene before you press the shutter button.

 In addition, you can use various touchscreen gestures on the preview screen (read on) to lock the exposure, zoom in/out, switch the front/rear camera, switch camera modes.